zacharie410/lua-browser-dom-demo/README.md

     - [1.4.3.
 High Score](#143-high-score)
   - [1.5.
 Dependencies](#15-dependencies)
   - [1.6.
 License](#16-license)

-## 1.1.
-Running the Demo
-You can try the demo live [here](https://zacharie410.github.io/lua-browser-dom-demo/) or you can clone the repository and run it locally:

-1. Clone the repository: git clone `https://github.com/zacharie410/lua-browser-dom-demo.git`
-2. Open the `index.html` file in a web browser.
-3. The script is included in the file and will be executed automatically when the page loads.

 ## 1.2.
 Background
 Lua is a powerful scripting language that has been around since the mid-1990s.
 It was originally designed to be a lightweight language for extending software applications, but it has since been used for a wide variety of purposes, including game development, web development, and general-purpose scripting.